dhealy05/classified_intelligence/readme.md

 |------------|
 | ![A](img/classify/transformation_cluster_diff.png) |

 Luckily, we are not without resources.
 We train a classifier to distinguish operations via their diffs.
-Using the input feature (start embedding, end embedding, embedding diff) and a class label with the transformation name, we train an ensemble of binary classifiers - one classifier for each DSL function.
+Using the input feature {start embedding, end embedding, embedding diff} and a class label with the transformation name, we train an ensemble of binary classifiers - one classifier for each DSL function.
 These predictions are not perfect, so we aggregate the top 5 highest scores for the ensemble and achieve the following accuracy:

 | |
 |---------|